DataVoyagerr/RESTUARANT-RATING-ANALYSIS/README.md

 ### Restaurant Rating
 ![](Restuarantratings.png)

 I created top 7 restaurants with the highest orders.
-There i discovered that Tortas Locas Hipocampo has the highest ating of 36, followed Puesto De Tacos as 2nd Rated, Cafeteria Y Restaurant El Pacifico as 3rd, Gorditas Doa Gloria as 4th, La cantina Restaurant as 5th, Restaurant La Chalita as 6th while Vips came 7th. i also discovered that the Ratings are the same as the orders.
+There i discovered that Tortas Locas Hipocampo has the highest rating of 36, followed Puesto De Tacos as 2nd Rated, Cafeteria Y Restaurant El Pacifico as 3rd, Gorditas Doa Gloria as 4th, La cantina Restaurant as 5th, Restaurant La Chalita as 6th while Vips came 7th.
+I also discovered that the Ratings are the same as the orders.
 Why is this so?
-Iask myself.
+I ask myself.
 After some thoughtful moments, i realised that maybe these restaurants use applications to receive orders from consumers and these orders are registered as ratings as well.
 So, i have concluded that consumer preferences have an effect on ratings.
+Consumer Demographics,maximum age is 82 years,minimum is 18 amd 20 years.

+### Consumer Demographics
 ![](Consumerdemographics.png)